blue-mix/Mone/README.md

 # 💸 Mone – Smart Expense Tracker

 **Mone** is a modern, sleek, and offline-first expense tracking app built with **Jetpack Compose**, **Koin**, and **Realm**.
-Designed for simplicity, privacy, and performance – MoneyMate automatically parses your bank SMS messages to help you stay on top of your finances.
+Designed for simplicity, privacy, and performance – Mone automatically parses your bank SMS messages to help you stay on top of your finances.

 ---